 Garlic is one of the most concentrated sources of FODMAPs.
 However, garlic has many health benefits and should only be restricted in FODMAP-sensitive people.

 Similar to garlic, onion is commonly used to flavor a wide range of dishes, making it difficult to restrict.

-Summary: Different onion varieties contain different amounts of FODMAPs, but all onions are considered to contain high amounts.
+Different onion varieties contain varied amounts of FODMAPs, but all onions contain high amounts.

 But interestingly, not all fruits are considered high in FODMAPs.
 This is because some fruits contain less fructose than others.